Home

 • "Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God."

 Instead of asking "Should a Christian get insurance," the pertinent question we should be asking ourselves is, "will this be to the glory of God, and will it please our heavenly Father?"
-If the answer is yes, then we should have clear conscience in buying insurance.
+If the answer is yes, then we should have a clear conscience in buying insurance.
 We must take what money God has put under our stewardship, and make sure that we are using it wisely.
 Then, and only then, will God bless us for it.

 Ecclesiastes 9:11-12